 Southeastern faculty, staff receive top awards at convocation

-HAMMOND – Southeastern Louisiana University opened the spring semester Friday (Jan.
+HAMMOND - Southeastern Louisiana University opened the 2018-19 academic year

-6) with its Convocation that included presentation of the President’s Awards for Excellence,
+Friday (Aug.
+10) with its fall convocation that included presentation of the President’s

-The event, held in the Student Union Grand Ballroom, also included recognition of professors who were elevated to emeritus status, remarks by Southeastern President John L. Crain, recognition of donors, and service awards to faculty and staff who have worked at the university for 25, 30, 35, and 40 years.
+The event also included announcement of newly endowed scholarships and professorships, emeritus faculty awards, and recognition of service awards to faculty and staff who have worked at the university for 25, 30, 35, 40 and 50 years.